 Service science, cloud computing and service-oriented computing are growth sectors, and there’s high demand for skilled IT professionals equipped to work in this environment.
 The Master of Service-Oriented Computing addresses this demand.

-This master’s degree will build on your professional experience in the information technology industry and prepare you for a career in cloud computing, service science and service-oriented computing.
+This master’s degree builds on your professional experience in the information technology industry and prepares you for a career in cloud computing, service science and service-oriented computing.
 It’s also suitable for high-quality graduates from other disciplines who meet the entry criteria and want to develop their practical competencies.

 Or any other postgraduate paper with the approval of the programme leader.

 Enrolment in papers is subject to meeting all requirements and availability of papers.

 15 Jul 2019

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.